Kati Kovács

-Kati Kovács (born Katalin Anna Sarolta Kovács 25 October 1944), is a Ferenc Liszt and Kossuth Award-winning Hungarian pop and rock singer, performer, lyricist and actress.
+Kati Kovács (born Katalin Anna Sarolta Kovács 25 October 1944) is a Ferenc Liszt and Kossuth Award-winning Hungarian pop and rock singer, performer, lyricist and actress.

-She is one of the most famous singers of Hungary with dozens of recorded albums, awards and presentations in Hungary and abroad, and with international recognition and a very active career until today.

 Kovacs is known for her raspy and very strong mezzo-soprano singing voice which received wide praise from Hungarian music critics who have called her: "The Best Female Voice of Hungary".
-She can sing opera, rock, jazz, pop, dance, blues and rock and roll.
+She has sung opera, rock, jazz, pop, dance, blues and rock and roll.